 - Other: 3 [17%]

 Factor assays are most often requested to monitor hemophilia factor concentrate activity for patient-specific efficacy and the presence of inhibitors.
-The time-honored one-stage clot-based assays [OSAs] for factors VIII or IX concentrates rely on the PTT, whose formulations vary by manufacturer.
-The greatest variation is in the form of an activator, be it silica, ellagic acid, kaolin, or others.
-The OSA has served us well for standard plasma-derived factor concentrates, However, beginning with the B-domain deleted synthetic FVIII concentrate available since 2001, the extended half-life [EHL] FVIII and FIX, 2014, the factor bypassing agents such as emicizumab [2019], and the FVIII formulation that binds a VWF analog, Altuviiio [2023], the outcomes of the OSAs vary by reagent formulation and by the therapeutic product.
-Medical lab professionals must communicate with the provider about the therapeutic product’s identity and the assay reagent’s sensitivity to provide reproducible results over time.
+The time-honored one-stage clot-based assays (OSA) for FVIII or FIX concentrates rely on the PTT, whose formulations vary by manufacturer.
+The greatest variation is in the activator, be it silica, ellagic acid, kaolin, or others.
+The OSA has served us well for standard plasma-derived factor concentrates, However, beginning with the BDD synthetic FVIII concentrate available since 2001, the extended half-life (EHL) FVIII and FIX, 2014, the factor bypassing agents such as emicizumab, 2019; and the FVIII formulation efanesoctocog alfa (Altuviiio®, 2023) that is bound to an Fc fragment plus a VWF analog, the OSA outcomes vary by reagent formulation, instrumentation, and by the therapeutic product.
+Medical lab professionals must communicate with the provider about the therapeutic product’s identity and the assay reagent’s sensitivity to provide reproducible results.

-Lab scientists are less familiar with the two-stage chromogenic substrate assays available since 2019.
-In general, the chromogenics provide better reproducibility for our current therapeutic EHL FVIII and FIX concentrates and for assaying in the presence of hemlibra.
-While we must understand the parameters of chromogenic assays such as the use of bovine versus human substrates, more and more facilities are moving to the new assays.
-For detailed information on OSA and chromogenics for various factor concentrates, click this link to a May 8, 2024 presentation by Precision BioLogic Inc. scientists Ian Burns and Dr. Jon Geske entitled Chromogenic FVIII and VIX Testing.
+Lab scientists have become more familiar with the two-stage chromogenic substrate assays (CSA) that became available in 2019.
+The CSA provides better reproducibility for our current therapeutic EHL FVIII and FIX concentrates and for assaying in the presence of Hemlibra®.
+As we develop the CSA parameters such as bovine versus human substrates, more and more facilities move to the new assays.
+For detailed OSA and CSA capabilities for various factor concentrates, click Chromogenic FVIII and VIX Testing, a May 8, 2024 presentation by Precision BioLogic Inc. scientists Ian Burns and Dr. Jon Geske.

 No comments here.